A recognition principle for the existence of descent data: Special cases and applications.

-Here are some examples of extensions of abelian categories.
-Thm.~\ref{main thm} applies to each case. \begin{prop} Suppose $k$ is a field.
-The following are examples of extensions of abelian categories: \begin{itemize} \item Suppose $A$ is an augmented algebra over $k$, and $f: A\rightarrow B$ is a faithfully flat map of $k$-algebras.
+Here are some examples of pointed extensions of comonads, to which Theorem~\ref{main technical thm} applies. \begin{theorem} Suppose $k$ is a field. \begin{itemize} \item Suppose $A$ is an augmented commutative algebra over $k$, and $f: A\rightarrow B$ is an effective descent morphism of commutative $k$-algebras.
 Suppose both $A$ and $B$ are finite-dimensional as $k$-vector spaces.
-Let $C$ be the algebra $B\otimes_A k$ and suppose that the kernel of the surjection $B\rightarrow C$ is contained in the Jacobson radical of $B$.
-Then
+Let $C$ be the algebra $B\otimes_A k$, and suppose the kernel of the ring map $B\rightarrow B\otimes_A k$ is contained in the Jacobson radical of $B$.
+Then the commutative diagram of categories and functors